abdurrahmanekecik/Realtime-Chat-with-Laravel-Vue/README.md

 cd Realtime-Chat-with-Laravel-Vue
 Rename the .env.example file to .env.
 ```
-Update the .env file with your database and Iyzico payment gateway information.
+Update the .env file with your database and Pusher information.

 Generate an application key: